Now live: SwaggerHub + PactFlow integration >>

 Yes, we a fully backwards compatible with the Open Source Pact Broker.
 We contribute regularly to the Open Source roadmap, and generally release multiple updates a week to our customers.

 If you need help migrating from a self-hosted broker, please contact us at firstname.lastname@example.org

-Yes, we support billing for annual plans on our business tier.
+Yes, we support billing for annual plans on our business and enterprise tiers.
 Contact us so that we can set this up for you.

 You can upgrade from within the application under

 Settings > Subscription

 If you need to migrate data, just drop us a note at email@example.com and we'll take it from there.

 No. All credit card activity and information is handled by our third-party provider, Stripe.
 See Stripe’s Terms and Services.

 Our plans use a "seat" based model, where you purchase capacity for how many Users you need and assign them as required.

 A user is considered any person or system that requires independent access to the system.
 For example, if you have two team members Sally and Billy that will be logging into the UI, as well as a separate dedicated CI user for automation, you will need two seats to cover the users - you may create a System User to cover the CI integration (note: limits apply depending on the plan you use).

 Each user gets a read-only and read-write API token that can be used for automation (e.g. for use in CI or local verification testing).
 Each user is able to rotate these tokens as needed.

 Yes.
 All users contribute to the same system, they are simply separately authenticated.

 Users may login with their GitHub credentials (via OAuth2) or standard login (user/pass)